So it turns out that affluence and the (many) comforts of first-world living are no cure for the common mental disorder.

 Mushrooms For A Stronger Mind?

-An honest and uncluttered mind makes for a stronger mind (we’ll be discussing this again this week).
+An honest and uncluttered mind makes for a stronger mind.

 But then, there’s the grind – you know, that urban rhythm that sees far too many men living too fast or living existences that simply aren’t for them.